Golf-Japan's Matsuyama in control of Masters, leads by four shots | Sports-Games

 It also marked Matsuyama's best round in his 10 Masters appearances by one shot.
 Rose, seeking his first Masters victory after a pair of runner-up finishes, had been in control all week and led by two shots moments after play resumed but was out of sync and unable to take advantage of rain-softened conditions.

 The 40-year-old Englishman made a birdie-birdie start to build an early three-shot lead but then made consecutive bogeys from the par-three fourth before the inclement weather moved in while he was playing the seventh hole.
-After the stoppage, Rose returned and mixed one birdie with a bogey at the par-three 16th where his tee shot found the front bunker.
+Rose returned and mixed one birdie with a bogey at the par-three 16th and then made a clutch 17-foot par save at the last hole where he sent his drive into the pine straw right of the fairway before missing the green with his second shot.

+"I didn't play well enough today, simple as that really," said Rose.
+"I think all in all, to have a shot tomorrow, I'm delighted.
+Have that freedom to take a run at it, and of course I'd love to kind of stay with it just a little bit better."
+Corey Conners used an eight iron to make a hole-in-one at the 180-yard, par-three sixth hole that helped put the Canadian in contention heading into the final round where he will start five shots back from Matsuyama.

+"Didn't seem like the wind was helping as much as I had anticipated, but fortunately, it flew far enough," said Conners, whose ball took a few bounces before disappearing in the cup.
+"I think I hit the pin with a little bit of steam, but it was right in the middle.
+So pretty special moment."

 "My dinner will taste a little better," Schauffele said after making some key putts down the stretch and an up-and-down for par at the penultimate hole.
 "It wasn't quite as nice as Hideki's cleanup there on the last few holes, but I'll take it."